The Ultimate Toy Hauler Buying Guide: Everything You Need to Know

 - Price: $29,000

-When you look at the side by side comparisons, a toy hauler is bigger, taller, and more expensive than the other types of towing RVs.
+When you look at the side by side comparisons, a toy hauler is bigger, taller, and more expensive than the other types of towable RVs.
 Toy haulers offer you something other towables do not, which is space.
-They excel at capacity and at providing the maximum amount of space and cargo available within most any type of RV on the market.
+They excel at capacity and at providing the maximum amount of space and cargo available within the RV market.

 How Much Does a Toy Hauler Cost?

 On average, a new toy hauler can typically cost anywhere between $20,000 and $200,000 depending on the size, weight, floorplan, materials, features, and amenities.
-Based on data from GoRollick, the average price of a travel trailer is $88,000.
+Based on data from GoRollick, the average price of a toy hauler is $88,000.

 If you’re wondering about how much it costs to own an RV, we breakdown the costs in our total cost of RV ownership article.
 Of course, you can get a used toy hauler for much cheaper.
 Like cars and any other vehicle, RVs start depreciating as soon as they’re driven off the dealer’s lot, so a toy hauler that’s a few years old could be about 20% – 30% less than its original purchase price.